christopherhuntley/data5405/Syllabus.md

 > As indicated by Fairfield University’s policy, any student missing classes or other assigned work due to religious holiday observances shall have the opportunity to make up that work during the term.
 It is the student’s responsibility to notify the instructor in writing at least two weeks prior to any observed holiday.

 ## Assignments and Course Grade
-### Professionalism (20% of Course Grade)
+### Professionalism (10% of Course Grade)
 Professionals get the job done.
 As you progress through the course, you will be asked to complete various DataCamp tutorials, challenge exercises, quizzes, and other hands-on work. **Please complete all assignments on time, as specified, using the resources above to the best of your ability.**
+### Homework & Exercises (20% of Course Grade)
+Homework is treated as formative in this class.
+That means that you are expected to complete all the work on time but you may ask for help when needed.
+The assignment s are graded for successful completion rather than absolute performance.
-### Quizzes (50% of Course Grade)
+### Quizzes (40% of Course Grade)
 Quizzes will be given on the days shown in the attached schedule of classes.
 They are **closed book / notes.** and designed to last about 25 minutes, though you may take longer if needed. **Quizzes will be graded on the dates given below, after which missing submissions will be assigned a score of 0.
 After the second missed quiz, the maximum class grade is a B-.** If you have a conflict with a quiz date, you may arrange to *take the quiz early*.
 ### Final Project (30% of Course Grade)
-The final project is meant to be a demonstration that you are ready for the DATA 6505 course, which includes a heavy dose of work with big datasets in pandas.
+The final project is meant to be a demonstration that you are ready for the DATA 6505 course.
 ### Grading Scale
 All assignment grades are entered into the gradebook on a GPA scale, where A is 3.67+, A- is 3.34-3.66, etc. The overall course grade is then the weighted average of the grades.